CPK Insurance

 Professional Liability Insurance in Orlando

-Professional Liability Insurance Risk Factors in Orlando
+About Professional Liability Insurance in Orlando, FL

 In Florida, this coverage is designed to respond when a client says your professional service caused financial harm through negligence, an error, an omission, or a failure to deliver the service as promised.
 That includes errors and omissions insurance in Florida situations involving consulting advice, accounting work, design documents, IT deliverables, or other client-facing services where the dispute is about your professional performance rather than a physical loss.
 The policy is built to pay defense costs coverage in Florida claim situations, which matters because legal defense can become expensive even when the allegation is weak or groundless.
 It also addresses settlements and judgments coverage in Florida if the claim resolves through payment or a court award.

-Florida does not provide a separate statewide mandate for this line in the data provided, but professional liability insurance requirements in Florida can still arise through client contracts, industry standards, or business-specific obligations.
+Florida does not provide a separate statewide mandate for this line, but professional liability insurance requirements in Florida can still arise through client contracts, industry standards, or business-specific obligations.
 Coverage details can vary by policy, especially around limits, deductibles, endorsements, and whether prior acts are included.
 Claims-made wording is common, so the retroactive date and any tail coverage become important if you change carriers.
 That is why the Florida Office of Insurance Regulation matters here: you should compare forms carefully and confirm that the policy terms match the services you actually provide in Florida cities, metro areas, and statewide client relationships.

 Coverage Included